johnstontrav/klairejohnston-cms/src/pages/index.md

     - image: /img/wordsforsnow.png
       text: >-
         It's hypothesised that the Eskimo have over fifty different words for snow.
 Loyalty reveals itself to have just as many variations.
-But, is loyalty concrete, or might it just shift with circumstance?
-Van and Luna show snowstorm of uncertainty.
+In what is a Van and Luna show us how loyalty is born head us into this exploration of the fluidity of loyalty, .
 Only one will still be there when the sun breaks through ...
     - image: /img/meeting-space.png
       text: >
         We believe that good coffee has the power to bring people together.